clw549/Hook-Runner/README.md

 - holds the source files, the files responsible for the extension and features
 ## godot-cpp
 - holds files for building in the godot libraries for the extension, do not change!
+## docs
+- holds files for documentation, use, and compiling the module.